IljaRukin/youtube_to_mp3/README.md

 collects links from any playlist. this script opens a test enviroment, scrolls all the way down, downloads html file and extracts all video links.

 ### only_extract.py
-this script exctracts the video links if html file was already downloaded
+this script exctracts the video links from html file

 ### remove_duplicates.py
 removes duplicate links from a file where each link is written in a separate line